Different Roof Pitches: Explained

 Flat Roof

 A flat roof has almost no roof slope at all, though it must have a minimum roof pitch to drain instead of building up puddles and pools that can lead to leakage.
-This type of roof is usually only used in very dry areas where there is low rainfall, or on some multi-family or commercial buildings where the ability to build in a drainage system is more feasible.
-These structures typically have a tar-pitch roofing material or membrane system, with a slope that can go as low as 1/8″:12″ up to 1/2″:12″.
+This type of roof is usually only used in very dry areas where there is low rainfall, or on some residential homes or commercial buildings where the ability to build in a drainage system is more feasible.
+These structures typically have a tar-pitch roofing material or membrane system, with a minimum pitch and slope that can go as low as a 1/8″:12″ ratio up to 1/2″:12″ ratio.

 Low Slope Roof

-To be defined as a low-slope roof, the pitch of your roof must be 3:12 or lower, though not as low as a flat roof.
+To be defined as a low-slope roof, the pitch of your roof must be 3:12 ratio or lower, though not as low as a flat roof.
 At this slope, it’s fairly easy for workers to put on a new roof, and it will require much lower amounts of material.
-Once you hit 2:12 and higher, you can use asphalt shingles, provided that you double underlayment layers in the process to prevent leaks up to 4:12.
-At 2.5:12, you can add the use of metal sheet roofing and clay tiles as an option.
-However, a low slope roof will also not shed water as quickly and easily, which can be problematic in hurricane season in South Carolina, and a somewhat higher pitch is recommended.
+Once you hit a 2:12 ratio and higher, you can use asphalt shingles, provided that you double underlayment layers in the process to prevent leaks up to a 4:12 ratio.
+At a 2.5:12 ratio, you can add the use of metal sheet roofing and clay tiles as an option.
+A low slope roof will also not shed water as quickly and easily, which can be problematic depending on the local climate; hurricane season in South Carolina, and a somewhat higher pitch is recommended.

 Medium Slope Roof

 Extending from 4:12 to 9:12, a moderate-slope roof can use asphalt shingles with a single layer of underlayment, with the usual caveat of a double layer at eaves, peaks, and valleys for extra protection.
-Clay tiles and metal roofing can also be used through this range, providing excellent protection and a faster rate of rain run-off, making leaks and roof repairs less likely.
-However, with all roof slopes, it’s important to follow manufacturer minimum slops for a material, even if your local codes allow the material in general to be installed at a lower slope.
+Clay tiles and a metal roof can also be used through this range, providing excellent protection and a faster rate of rain run-off, making leaks and roof repairs less likely.
+With all roof slopes, it’s important to follow manufacturer minimum slopes for materials, even if your local building codes allow the material to be installed at a lower slope.

 Steep Slope Roof

 Once you pass 9:12, you’re in steep slope territory.
+These roofs are ideal for regions with heavy snowfall to prevent snow accumulation.
+Steep Slope roofs are found in certain architectural styles like A-frame homes and Victorian houses.
 Because the angle is harder to work on, roof jacks may be required to hold work platforms in place to provide additional protection against slip and fall accidents.

 How to find the Pitch of your Roof